 The ICRL provided a cover for Iran to embed elite Quds Force operatives in Lebanon under the radar.
 The organization's "civilian" leader, Hessam Khoshnevis, was in reality a senior Quds Force commander named Hassan Shateri using a false identity.
 Under Shateri's leadership, the ICRL played an integral role in resupplying Hezbollah's arsenal and building a secret fiber optics network for secure communications which triggered the 2008 crisis that strengthened Hezbollah at the expense of the Lebanese government.
 The U.S. Treasury Department designated the ICRL in August 2010, finding that, "ICRL has financed and facilitated Hizballah's infrastructure and private communications network that enables the terrorist group to communicate securely."
+In 2019, Argentina, Kosovo, Paraguay, and the United Kingdom all joined the United States in designating the entirety of Hizballah as a terrorist organization, rejecting the false distinction between its "military wing" and a purportedly "political wing."

 Iran's cultural and educational activities in Lebanon are directed by the Cultural Center for the Islamic Republic of Iran in Beirut (CCI), an initiative of Iran's Ministry of Cultural and Islamic Guidance.
 The CCI is essentially Tehran's umbrella propaganda arm in Lebanon, utilizing schools and universities, local mosques and cultural centers, and print and broadcast media outlets to promote Hezbollah and Iran's revolutionary ethos in Lebanon.
 The CCI provides free cultural and educational activities throughout the country and oversees an Iranian network of schools, universities, and religious seminaries.

-Islamic Azad University is among the CCI-backed educational institutions, operating branches in Beirut and AI-Nabatieh.
+Islamic Azad University is among the CCI-backed educational institutions, operating branches in Beirut and Al-Nabatieh.
 In July 2017, Ali Akbar Velayati, Khamenei's chief foreign policy advisor, announced IAU will open additional branches in Lebanon in order to train the next generation of "resistance."
 Al Mustafa University also maintains a modest presence in Lebanon, operating two seminaries for training male and female clerics, many of whom go on to serve as pro-Iranian missionaries elsewhere in the Middle East and Latin America, which has a large Lebanese expatriate community.

 The CCI also oversees Iran's media operations in Lebanon, which has become a hub for producing staterun propaganda.
-Al-Alam and Press TV both operate bureaus in Beirut, broadcasting Iranian regime perspectives to the Arabic and English speaking worlds.
+AI-Alam and Press TV both operate bureaus in Beirut, broadcasting Iranian regime perspectives to the Arabic and English speaking worlds.
 The CCI has also served as a technical and financial partner in the establishment of Hezbollah's media empire, which includes a satellite TV network (Al-Manar), radio station (Radio Nour), nearly two dozen print and online newspapers, and a robust social media presence.